Using the Cape May County Library 3D Printers

 It costs $1 to use the printer and an additional 5 cents per gram.
 So the heavier the object is, the more it will cost, though most prints are under $5.

 Skills & Prerequisites

-3D Printing is an amazing tool and can be used in more ways than you think.
+3D Printing is an amazing tool that can be utilized in more ways than you might think.
 Check out MAKE Magazine, Thingiverse or the TLC Twitter page to see what is new in the world of 3D Printing!